microsoft/BUILD25-LAB331/docs/docs/getting-started.md

 === "**Self Paced Attendees**"

     The instructions on this page assume you are following this workshop on your own outside of Microsoft Build.
 To run this lab we will use DeepSeek R1 through Github Models Free tier.
-If you want to deploy this application you can follow the instructions in the official [Deep Research Azure Sample Readme](https://github.com/Azure-Samples/deepresearch) to deploy with Azure resources.
+If you run out of free tokens or want to deploy this application so you can use model access through Azure AI Foundry, follow the instructions in the official [Deep Research Azure Sample Readme](https://github.com/Azure-Samples/deepresearch) to deploy with Azure.

     ## **Introduction**